DewpointSolutions/github-apps/src/loom-url-expander/README.md

 Configurations are only available on premium plans (paid and/or public repos).
 Currently, there is only one configuration available, but every new feature and/or configuration will be available to Premium plan users.

-- Apply the SKIP_LOOM_UNFURL label to any Github Pull Request
+- Apply the SKIP_LOOM_UNFURL label to any Github Pull Request or Issue to disable Loom URL expansions

 ### Self-hosted plan